Dorothy F. Leet, 1894 – 1994

 Barnard College Greek Games in 1914-15.
 Members of Class of 1917: Dorothy Leet (standing), Freda Wobber Marden, and Helen Leet.
 Photograph retrieved from Barnard digital collections.

-While at Barnard, Dorothy studied economics and was active in the Glee Club, Young Women’s Christian Association, Athletic Association, Undergraduate Association, and the College Settlements Association (which engaged in outreach to poor families).
-She and her sister participated each year in the chorus and dance section of the Barnard Greek Games, which Dorothy chaired in 1917.
+At Barnard, Dorothy studied economics and actively participated in several organizations, including the Glee Club, Young Women’s Christian Association, Athletic Association, Undergraduate Association, and the College Settlements Association, which focused on outreach to low-income families.
+Both she and her sister took part annually in the chorus and dance sections of the Barnard Greek Games, with Dorothy serving as chair of the event in 1917.

-After graduation, Dorothy worked in the Secretary’s office at Barnard, counseling students on housing and social activities.
-She also joined the newly-founded International Federation of University Women (IFUW), which she would later represent at UNESCO, and then lead from 1953-1956.
+Following her graduation, Dorothy began working in the Secretary’s office at Barnard, where she advised students on housing and social activities.
+She also joined the newly established International Federation of University Women (IFUW), an organization she would later represent at UNESCO and eventually lead as president from 1953 to 1956.

-From her time as a student, then as an employee, and later as the head of Reid Hall, she and Virginia Gildersleeve, Dean of Barnard College, developed a close working relationship, as they sought to establish and nurture a network of international women, and to evolve Reid Hall’s educational mission.
-In 1950, Gildersleeve wrote an article about Reid Hall for the American Society Legion of Honor Magazine, in which she lauded Leet's acumen:
+From her days as a student to her roles as a Barnard employee and later as the head of Reid Hall, Dorothy developed a close working relationship with Virginia Gildersleeve, the Dean of Barnard College.
+Together, they worked to build and sustain a network of international women while advancing Reid Hall’s educational mission.
+In 1950, Gildersleeve praised Leet’s acumen in an article about Reid Hall for the American Society Legion of Honor Magazine:

 She came to us in her youth in 1924 as Secretary of Reid Hall.
 Soon she was Acting Director and then Director, so that for twelve years before World War II she guided the destiny of our Centre.
 A graduate of Barnard College, with a good background of travel in Europe and America, she had had but little active experience in international affairs before coming to Reid Hall; but she quickly learned the intricate web of life in Paris and the relationships between nations, institutions, government departments, groups of all kinds, and piloted our ship with remarkable wisdom, vision and tact. […] Reid Hall is very largely her creation" (317-318).